NablaZeroLabs/mxd/README.md

 `mxd` is built of components.
 A component is a triplet (`name.hpp`, `name.cpp`, `name.t.cpp`) with the following characteristics:

-* `name.hpp` Declares the interface for the component.
+* `name.hpp` declares the interface for the component.
-* `name.cpp` Defines the implementation of the component.
+* `name.cpp` defines the implementation of the component.
-* `name.t.cpp` Provides unit tests for the component.
+* `name.t.cpp` provides unit tests for the component.

 All components live under `src` in a flat arrangement (no sub-folders).
 In the future, when we understand `mxd` better, we may sub-divide `src` into